 Okay, you have taken a decision based on the maximum expected value.
-But what if the parameters you have used here is not correct.
+But what if the parameters you have used here are not correct.
 For example, your next job offer may not pay you 150,000$.
 It can be less.
 Or what about the probability you assumed that 70% chance that you will get a better offer.
 What if the probability of getting a better offer is actually lower than you assumed.
-If any of those parameter changes, your decision (which is based on maximizing Expected value) won't be the same, right?
-So, you need to understand, even the parameters are changed a bit, will your decision will stay the same?
+If any of those parameters change, your decision (which is based on maximizing the Expected value) won't be the same, right?
+So, you need to understand, that even if the parameters are changed a bit, will your decision will stay the same?
 If so, you can think that your decision is a robust decision.
-Otherwise, you will need to focus on making a better estimate on those variables.
-For example, do a market research to get a more accurate probability of getting a better offer.
-Also, you may need a market research to understand what can be the highest possible salary based on your skill and experience.
+Otherwise, you will need to focus on making a better estimate of those variables.
+For example, do market research to get a more accurate probability of getting a better offer.
+Also, you may need market research to understand what can be the highest possible salary based on your skill and experience.
 The question is, which variables you should study now with more attention than another.
-A Sensitivity Analysis will give you a list of variables with the degree of sensitivity (let's call it, sensitivity index).
+A Sensitivity Analysis will give you a list of variables with the degree of sensitivity (let's call it, a sensitivity index).

-Once you model the decision tree for the above-mentioned job offer dilemma in the Decision Tree Maker & Analyzer, you will be able to see the list of variables with their sensitivity in the Sensitivity Analyzer tab as shown below.
+Once you model the decision tree for the above-mentioned job offer dilemma in the Decision Tree Software, you will be able to see the list of variables with their sensitivity in the Sensitivity Analyzer tab as shown below.

-You can use the built-in Bayesian Inference tool to perform some experiment, observe the result and update your belief accordingly.
+You can use the built-in Bayesian Inference tool to perform some experiments, observe the result, and update your belief accordingly.

 Using sensitivity analysis, we have learned that any decision should be concluded with a sensitivity analysis to verify that your inputs are solid and you are confident about the decision you make.